 Prep your water the night before

-If you have a specific water goal, why not prep your water for the day before just like you meal prep.
+If you have a specific water goal, why not prep your water for the day before just like you make easy meal prep hacks a priority.

 I have two-liter big jugs I drink out of so before I go to bed each night I fill them both.
 This way in the morning, they're ready and waiting.